Community Powered

 Making Communities Healthier

 The Community Powered Tribal Health Initiative addresses the mental health epidemic in tribal communities caused by historically deep-seated and pervasive health disparities and made worse by the COVID-19 pandemic.
-Tribal and academic partners from around the state, along with Wisconsin Humanities staff, will adapt and hone Wisconsin Humanities’ existing Community Powered toolkit to be culturally responsive to a Native context and Indigenous conceptions of health.
+Tribal and academic partners from around the state, along with Wisconsin Humanities staff, will adapt and hone Wisconsin Humanities’ existing Community Powered training to be culturally responsive to a Native context and Indigenous conceptions of health.
 By working closely with impacted communities and local leadership, the initiative will maintain, document, and deepen a sense of community-wide belonging, well-being, and health.

 Funding for this initiative was provided by the UW School of Medicine and Public Health from the Wisconsin Partnership Program (WPP), which offers grants to support community-led partnerships that seek to improve health and advance health equity across Wisconsin.